LSChyi/one_password/README.md

 ## Hash
-This project use sha256 to hash the password and service you enter, then output as base64 string, for base64 contain upper case, lower case and number.
+This project use sha256 to hash the password and service you enter, then output as base64 string, for base64 contains upper cases, lower cases and numbers.

 ## License
 This project is published under GPLv3